mikhailadvani/aws_s3sync/README.md

 * `auto` : Single-part upload or multi-part upload will be chosen based on the file being smaller/larger than `multipart_threshold`
 * `sync` : Upload file to S3 only if the local file has changed.
 Checked based on ETag/MD5
-* `simple-upload` : Force single-part upload.
+* `single-part-upload` : Force single-part upload.
 Applicable only for files of size larger than `multipart_threshold`